EvolverSwiftUI/Different_Tech_Terms_And_Words/README.md

 15. IIFE - Immediately Invoked Function Expression

-16. camelCase notation ---> we use mostly at client side. --->  eg: imageUrl
+17. camelCase notation ---> we use mostly at client side. --->  eg: imageUrl
-17. snake_case notation ---> we use mostly at server side. ---> eg: image_url
+18. snake_case notation ---> we use mostly at server side. ---> eg: image_url
+19. Pascal Case (PascalCase): In this the first letter of every word is in capital letter. ---> eg: ImageUrl